Electrical

 A-Screw Circuit B-Screw

-Breaker Switch TB1-2 LBP-Brown/White
+Breaker Switch TB1-2 UBP-Brown/White

 Towed Water Generator